orgua/shepherd-targets/nrf52_rf_survey/readme.md

   - gpi_led_on() & gpi_led_off() in scheduler.c
   - LED_SYNC, GPI_LED_2
   - GPI_BUTTON_SIG1, GPI_BUTTON_1
-- disable flow control (readme warns about it) to just stream uart
-- disable putton press to start (just node 1?)
 - py:
   - filter_log.py and more
   - make code usable by other py-code